 I rewrap it with fresh greaseproof paper and foil, but you don’t have to.
 Keep it somewhere cool until Christmas day when it’ll need to steam for about another 2.5 to 3 hours (don’t worry if it gets a bit longer, it won’t ruin it).
 Or you could *gasp* just microwave it on Christmas day.
 Much easier, but possibly a little sacrilegious.

-On Christmas day, just warm some booze gently, then at the last minute, pour it over the pud and set it alight.
+To serve, just warm some booze gently, then at the last minute, pour it over the pud and set it alight.